olywoolsey/Notes/Semester1/COMP1421-FundamentalMathConcepts/Predicate Logic.md

 1. **Negate "there is an honest politician"**
 	- Let H(x) denote ‘x is honest’.
 	- The statement ‘there is an honest politician’ is modelled by ∃x H(x),where the domain consists of all politicians.
-	- The negation of this statement is ¬∃x H(x), which is equivalent to∀x ¬H(x)
+	- The negation of this statement is ¬∃x H(x), which is equivalent to ∀x ¬H(x)
 	- This negation can be expressed as ‘every politician is dishonest.’
 2. ¬∀x (P(x) → Q(x)) $\equiv$ ∃x ¬(P(x) → Q(x)) $\equiv$ ∃x (P(x) ∧ ¬Q(x))
 3. ∀x ∃y (x + y = 0)